ikogan/farnsworth/README.md

 Help for keybindings is available at any time (when not in the edit tile or settings sections) by pushing `?`.

+## Internal Commands

+When creating tiles, there are several "internal" commands that can be used to trigger actions within Farnsworth itself rather than launching an external program.
+Generally, any function within `HomeController` in `home.js` can be called with the custom url `about:farnsworth/${function}`.
+The following are some useful commands:

+- `about:farnsworth/addTile`: Invoke the add a new tile page.
+- `about:farnsworth/exit`: Exit the app.
+- `about:farnsworth/appSettings`: Open application settings.
+- `about:farnsworth/minimize`: Minimize the app.

 ## Remote & Controller

 Due to limitations in the [mousetrap](https://github.com/ccampbell/mousetrap)